 then, the dimer is placed at the sites:

 where \(h_{max}\) is the maximum height of the growing structure at the corresponding columns.
+In Fig.\ \ref{fig:sketch}, we display a schematics of the deposition algorithm.
+In this sketch, we consider describing the situation of depositing two new dimers (blue and red) at two different instants of time, after depositing several dimers (painted in black).
+It is important to mention that first, we select the orientation (which does not change during the fall of the dimer) and then the column at position $x_0$.

+Note that, if the chosen orientation for the blue dimer is horizontal, then two voids will be created with coordinates $(x_0+1, 4)$ and $(x_0+1, 5)$, shown with an empty circle, that will never be filled due to the blockage created by the blue dimer.
+On the other hand, depending on the orientation drawn for the red dimer, the height of the first monomer will be $h=3$ (vertical) or $h=4$ (horizontal).
+In the latter case of horizontal orientation for the red dimer, the site $(x_0+2, 3)$ will remain unoccupied during the entire dynamics.

-Summarizing, the dynamics considered here always allows adhesion on top of two different dimers or on top of a single dimer, blocking the incoming dimers that arrive from the top to the bottom on the growing surface due to the presence of overhangs (screening effects \cite{bartelt1990kinetics}).
+Summarizing, the dynamics considered here always allows adhesion on top of two different dimers or on top of a single dimer, blocking the incoming dimers that arrive from the top to the bottom on the growing surface due to the presence of overhangs (screening effects~\cite{Bartelt}).
 At any stage, the maximum height of the entire growing structure along the vertical direction is denoted by $H_{max}$.